simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 This post shows that there is a lot involved in simply getting *started* with Vue.js tests in your Laravel App.

-Even though there are still many roadblocks from here, this setup might help some folks to get started.
+Even though there are still many roadblocks from here, I hope this post will save some people time.

 So long, Cherrio 👋
 Simon